Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Fundamental Bounds on Efficiency-Confidence Trade-off

 which is the growth exponent of the prediction set size.
 Then for any $n$, we have:

 if $\alpha + \frac{\rho}{\sqrt{n}\sigma^3} + \Delta\in[0,1]$ where $\Delta>0$ and $\Q(\cdot)$ is the Gaussian Q-function, and:

 \end{theorem} The non-asymptotic results leverage the Berry-Esseen central limit theorem to characterize the sum $\sum_{i=1}^n\log\P(Y_{m+i}|X_{m+i})$ in Theorem \ref{thm:verdu-han-transductive}.
-We call the term $\sigma$, \textit{the dispersion} following a similar name used in finite block length analysis of information theory \cite{polyanskiy_channel_2010}.
+We call the term $\sigma$, \textit{the dispersion} following a similar name used in finite block length analysis of Shannon capacity \citep{polyanskiy_channel_2010,Strassen1962-zp}.
 Note that these bounds do not assume anything about the underlying predictor, and therefore do not show any dependence on the number of training samples $m$.
 The underlying method might as well have access to the underlying distributions $P(Y|X)$.
 To use the above bound, we provide an approximation by ignoring some constant terms that diminish with larger $n$.
-The approximate bound can be easily computed and is given as follows \begin{empheq}[box=\Ovalbox]{align} { n\gamma_{n,m}\geq nH(Y|X)+ \sqrt{n}\sigma \Q^{-1}\paran{\alpha} -\frac{\log n }{2} + O(1).} \end{empheq} We provide the derivation details in the Appendix. \paragraph{On achievability of the bounds.} In this part, we argue that the provided bound are achievable.
-Suppose that we know the underlying probability distribution $P(Y|X)$, which corresponds to the idealized setting in \cite{vovk_algorithmic_2022}.
+The approximate bound can be easily computed and is given as follows (see Appendix \ref{proof:thm:nonasymptotic_transductive} for the derivation): \begin{empheq}[box=\Ovalbox]{align} { n\gamma_{n,m}\geq nH(Y|X)+ \sqrt{n}\sigma \Q^{-1}\paran{\alpha} -\frac{\log n }{2} + O(1).} \end{empheq} \paragraph{On achievability of the bounds.} In this part, we argue that the provided bounds are achievable.
+Suppose that we know the underlying probability distribution $P(Y|X)$, which corresponds to the idealized setting in \citet{vovk_algorithmic_2022}.
 Upon receiving test samples $X_{1},\dots,X_{n}$, we can construct the confidence sets as follows: